Ken Follett: Public life

 He is active in numerous Stevenage charities and was a governor of Roebuck Primary School for ten years, serving as the Chair of Governors for four of those years.

 On 15 September 2010, Follett, along with 54 other public figures, signed an open letter published in The Guardian stating their opposition to Pope Benedict XVI's state visit to the UK.

 He has also donated £25,000 to the Yvette Cooper campaign in the 2015 Labour Party (UK) leadership election, as well as another £25,000 from his wife Barbara Follett.

+In 2021, he donated all proceeds from his book Notre-Dame: A Short History of the Meaning of Cathedrals, amounting to €148,000 (£127,000), to help with the €2.4 million restoration of the Gothic architecture of Saint-Samson cathedral in Dol-de-Bretagne, Brittany, France.

 Follett's archival papers are housed at the Saginaw Valley State University in Michigan, United States.
 They include outlines, first drafts, notes and correspondence, original manuscripts, and copies of early books now out of print.